Ada-Developers-Academy/ada-precourse-v2/intro-to-python/conditionals.md

     user_input = int(user_input_string)

     if user_input < RANGE_LOW or user_input > RANGE_HIGH:
-        print(f"Your guess is out of bounds.")
+        print("Your guess is out of bounds.")
         print(f"It must be between {RANGE_LOW} and {RANGE_HIGH}")
     else:
         if user_input == random_number:
             print("You guessed the number!
 Good job!")
         else:
             if user_input > random_number:
                 print("Your guess is too high")